allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 If the locations are different \(e.g., IR 175 PtA, IR 175 IP, and IR 175 PtZ\), PEX will list the times on separate lines.

-B. If you use the Mission Builder tab, Sorties grid, Airspace columns to schedule your airspace/ranges, PEX include whatever you schedule for airspace/range Start Time and End Time.
+2. If you use the Mission Builder tab, Sorties grid, Airspace columns to schedule your airspace/ranges, PEX include whatever you schedule for airspace/range Start Time and End Time.

-C. If you use the Custom Schedule report, the airspace process is simpler and more generic.
+3. If you use the Custom Schedule report, the airspace process is simpler and more generic.
 Any PEX Sortie Event or Airspace that you schedule between the Takeoff and Land times, that has a Location Name specified, wil show up on the report when you select Location, Airspace Entry, or Airspace Exit.
 Exit/End Time is based on Sortie Event Duration or Airspace End Time.

 10. Miscellaneous.

-A. If "IAF" is entered as a sortie event on the Bomber Schedule, the IAF time wil display on the schedule and "Pattern Time" wil calculate as the time between the IAF time and Land time.
+1. If "IAF" is entered as a sortie event on the Bomber Schedule, the IAF time wil display on the schedule and "Pattern Time" wil calculate as the time between the IAF time and Land time.

-B. If ”Bus” is entered as a sortie event, the ”Bus” local time will show.
+2. If ”Bus” is entered as a sortie event, the ”Bus” local time will show.

-C. Crew will show up in the same order as on the Flying Schedule/Crew module.
+3. Crew will show up in the same order as on the Flying Schedule/Crew module.
 If the order is not as desired on this report, make the change on the Flying Schedule> Crew tab.

-D. If a person is assigned a WX Cat \(Personnel> Quals & Certs\), the fighter schedule will display the category in parentheses to the right of the crew position.
+4. If a person is assigned a WX Cat \(Personnel> Quals & Certs\), the fighter schedule will display the category in parentheses to the right of the crew position.
 This applies when the person has a MDS

 qualification matching that scheduled on the sortie.
 If the MDS is different, the parentheses are empty.